Jim3Things/CloudChamber/pkg/protos/README.md

 This subtree contains the various proto definitions used by Cloud Chamber.

-Both the proto and the generated .pb.go files are checked in.
-If you make a change to a proto file you must first run build_protos.bat to update the generated files before building and committing.
+Only the proto files are checked in.
+The generated files are excluded from git.
+If you make a change to a proto file you must fully build CloudChamber before the generated files are available.